Green Power Partnership

 Q. What is the goal of the Green Power Community Challenge?

-A. The goal is to add new Green Power Communities across the U.S. Through the national campaign, EPA is working to reduce U.S. greenhouse gas emissions and expand the nation’s renewable energy supply by driving demand for green power among U.S. communities.
+A. The goal is to add new Green Power Communities across the U.S. and increase the amount of green power used by these communities.
+Through the national campaign, EPA is working to reduce U.S. greenhouse gas emissions and expand the nation’s renewable energy supply by driving demand for green power among U.S. communities.

 Q. Why should a community take the Challenge?